-When to Hire an Attorney in an LTD Case
+When to Hire an Attorney to File Your Appeal

 As a general proposition, it is best to hire a disability insurance attorney as early in the long term disability appeal process as possible.
 Insurance company adjusters are trained on how to deny claims.
 They are much more familiar with the application and appeal process.
 Insurance companies will not hesitate to use your unfamiliarity with the disability claims process against you.
 One missed deadline may keep you from ever being able to enforce your rights and may keep you from ever obtaining any benefits.
 Having an experienced LTD ERISA attorney on your side vastly improves your chances of receiving some or all of your benefits.

 Why Hire a Long Term Disability Attorney?

 Mr. Ortiz and his staff offer support and advice to clients after a claim is denied and throughout the appeal process.
 Here are the most important things he will do to help with appealing disability claims: